Header image: a slice from a rug of Anni Albers

 About the name:

-Probe, create change, reflect comes from this logo, with “probe” replacing “inquire” to suggest that we need to look beyond first answers:
+Puzzle (formerly “Probe”), create change, reflect comes from this logo, with “puzzle” replacing “inquire” to suggest that we need to look beyond first answers:

 The logo is that of the Critical & Creative Thinking graduate program where I work, helping mid-career or career-changing students to “develop reflective practice as we change our schools, workplaces, and lives.”
 Posts on this blog are in the same spirit.

-(Posts specific to complexity in environment and biomedicine are included in my Intersecting Processes blog, from which the first 4 months of this blog have been extracted.)
+(Posts specific to complexity in environment and biomedicine are included in my Intersecting Processes blog, from which the first 4 months of the pcrcr blog have been extracted.)

 Why a blog?